hxwang/Careercup150/file/mathematics-and-probability.md

 - 7.3 Given two lines on a Cartesian plane, determine whether the two lines would intersect. [[Solution]](../code/7.3.java)

 - 7.4 Write methods to implement the multiply, subtract, and divide operations for integers.
 Use only add operator. [[Solution]](../code/7.4.java)

+- 7.5 Given two square on two-dimensional plane, find a line that would cut these two squares in half.
+Assume that the top and the bottom sides of the square run parallel to the x-axis.